Part 1: Neural Networks and Scientific Emulation

 NoteConnection to Module 1: Models as Compression

 Remember Module 1’s insight that models compress information?
 Summary statistics compress high-dimensional simulation outputs (particle positions and velocities) into meaningful numbers (\(f_{\rm bound}\), \(\sigma_v\), \(r_h\)).
-An emulator goes further — it compresses the entire input-output relationship of your simulator into a set of neural network weights.
+An emulator goes further — it compresses the simulator’s summary-statistic map into a set of neural-network weights.

 Emulators in Modern Astrophysics